decaffeinate/decaffeinate/README.md

 project.

-In addition, decaffeinate has been used on private codebases within various companies, such as Square, Benchling, and Bugsnag.
-See this [blog post from Bugsnag][bugsnag-blog-post] to read about their experiences using decaffeinate.
+In addition, decaffeinate has been used on private codebases within various companies, such as Square, Benchling, Bugsnag, and DataFox.

+Some blog posts on using decaffeinate:
+* [From 200K lines of CoffeeScript to zero: making decaffeinate super-stable][benchling-blog-post]
+* [Converting a large React Codebase from Coffeescript to ES6][bugsnag-blog-post]
+* [Decaffeinating a Large CoffeeScript Codebase Without Losing Sleep][datafox-blog-post]

 If you run into crashes or correctness issues, or you have suggestions on how decaffeinate could be improved, feel free to file an issue on the [issues] page.